IRIS-NITK/IRIS-RoR-Bootcamp-2021/week3/about_me_app/README.md

 - The routes should be `about_page`, `about_form` and `about_json`.
 - The controller should be `AboutPageController`, and the file name should be `about_page_controller.rb`.
 - There should be a partial called `_form.html.erb` in the `app/views/about_page` directory.

+### Instructions for `about_json`
+The `about_json` route has some extra requirements.
+It should take an extra parameter as a query string parameter called `message`, which can be any string.
+This string should be then returned in the JSON output that you display/render.

+If I try to access this route as a normal HTML page, I should be re-routed to the root page.
+If there is no `message` parameter, you should return a JSON response with a status of `400` and a message of `'No message specified'`.
+If the URL is being accessed in any other format, you should return a JSON response with a status of `415` and a message of `'Unsupported Media Type'`.